Code-Institute-Org/html-css-project/html-css-project-implementation-guide.md

-# AI-Augmented Pair Programming Project Implementation Guide
+# AI-Augmented Static Front End Project Implementation Guide

 ---

 ## Introduction

-Welcome to the AI-Augmented Pair Programming Project Implementation Guide.
+Welcome to the AI-Augmented Static Front End Project Implementation Guide.
 This guide will help you navigate through the stages of your project, from planning and pre-implementation to final submission and retrospective analysis.
 You will be using AI tools like GitHub Copilot and DALL-E to enhance your development process.
 The guide is aligned with the detailed assessment rubric to ensure that you meet all the necessary criteria for a successful project.

 ---